jianliu10/jianliu.github.io/_posts/2018-12-21-DI-batch-promotion-enhancement.md

 This advanced enhancement implements a fully automatic workflow that involves business client only.
 The approach will not involve the developers in the on-going dimensional data population, maintenance and governance.

 I have rarely seen this advanced enhancement in data warehouse systems.
-The rarity is mainly because the development of automatic workflow requires technical skills that go beyond a typical DWS DI team skill sets.
+The rarity is mainly because the development of automatic workflow requires technical skills that go beyond a typical DWH DI team skill sets.
 The workflow is actually an web application development.

 The high level design of the workflow is as the following:

 1. developed a standalone web application that running forever.
 It is not a scheduled job.

-2. the scheduled ETL batch jobs will extract the dimensional information from upstream data feeds, and populate the DWS dimensional tables with as-it-is data quality or even blank fields values which are necessary in DWS report system.
+2. the scheduled ETL batch jobs will extract the dimensional information from upstream data feeds, and populate the DWH dimensional tables with as-it-is data quality or even blank fields values which are necessary in DWH report system.
 If the upstream data feed introduces a new programs, the ETL jobs will add a new records to  dimensional table with many key field unpopulated.

-3. the web app polls the dimensional tables in DWS a few times a day.
+3. the web app polls the dimensional tables in DWH a few times a day.
 If it detects any dimensional records with invalid field values or missing required field values, it will put the invalid dimensional records into a notification queue.

 4. the web app sends email notification to the business client about the new or invalid dimensional records.

 5. business client go to a browser to log in to web app
 	- the business client fills or corrects the dimensional records. submit and approve the changes.
-The changed dimensional records will be saved to DWS staging tables with FLAG column value set as "changed".
+The changed dimensional records will be saved to DWH staging tables with FLAG column value set as "changed".
 	- the business client can also query an existing valid dimensional records, change some fields to new values, submit and approve the change.
-The changed dimensional records will be saved to DWS staging tables with FLAG column value set as "changed".
+The changed dimensional records will be saved to DWH staging tables with FLAG column value set as "changed".
 	- the business client cal also add a new dimensional records. submit and approve the new records.
-The changed dimensional records will be saved to DWS staging tables with FLAG column value set as "new".
+The changed dimensional records will be saved to DWH staging tables with FLAG column value set as "new".

-6. upon completion of daily new or changed dimensional records, the business client clicks a button to trigger the execution of the PL/SQL stored procedures, which will read the new or changed dimensional data from staging tables, transform them, and load them into the multiple inter-related final dimensional tables in DWS.
+6. upon completion of daily new or changed dimensional records, the business client clicks a button to trigger the execution of the PL/SQL stored procedures, which will read the new or changed dimensional data from staging tables, transform them, and load them into the multiple inter-related final dimensional tables in DWH.

 ![Automatic dimensional data governance using notification and approval workflow](/images/PromotionDI-EnhancementDesign/loadDimData-notificationApprovalWorkflow.jpg)